henrysky/astroNN/docs/source/quick_start.rst

     cpufallback = False
     gpu_mem_ratio = True

-``magicnumber`` refers to the Magic Number which representing missing labels/data, default is -9999.
-Please do not change this value if you rely on APOGEE data before DR16.
-If you want ``np.nan`` as most other people might do, you can simply set ``magicnumber = nan``
+``magicnumber`` refers to the Magic Number which representing missing labels/data, default is ``nan``.

 ``multiprocessing_generator`` refers to whether enable multiprocessing in astroNN data generator.
-Default is False except on Linux and MacOS.
+Default is False.

 ``environmentvariablewarning`` refers to whether you will be warned about not setting APOGEE and Gaia environment variable.